Bible’s Insightful Psychology

 As man is most excited about his mortality, and is driven primarily by the immortality fantasy, it is most appropriate that God teaches man not to follow his extreme tendencies in this area.

-Death is bothersome, but we cannot deny it.
-The Red Heifer’s ashes remind us that our physical life is not permanent: we all return to dust.
-We need this reminder when we come in contact with the dead; a traumatic moment in which we most likely have reacted with denial about our own mortality.
+Death is disturbing, but we cannot deny it.
+The Red Heifer’s ashes remind us that our physical life is not permanent: we all return to dust and ashes.
+We need this reminder when we come in contact with the dead: a traumatic moment in which we deny our own mortality.
 We also cannot disregard the life of another through evil speech.
 If we do, we have gone to another harmful extreme of degrading others to raise ourselves, so shaving our hair reduces our identity, temporarily, to help us bounce back to a correct equilibrium.
-God signaled the sinful nature of extremes using plants of extreme size differences, and including the red thread that signifies their sinful extremes.
+God signaled the sinful nature of extremes using plants of extreme size differences, and including the “red” thread that signifies their sinful extremes.
 Torah refers to sin as red.

 On Yom Kippur, the red string represented the Jews’ unforgiven state.
 And when it turned white, it indicated God’s forgiveness.
 Torah verses too refer to sin as red: “Come now, and let us reason together, saith the Lord; though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool (Isaiah 1:18).”